carboxylman/stackdb/doc/user-guide.md

-and unlink, and ensures that any filename passed to those system calls that starts with the value in QEMU_MEMPATH_PREFIX is 1) mmap'd with MAP_SHARED, and 2) is not actually unlinked, so it stays present in the filesystem.
-This does mean that when the QEMU process ends, you'll need to manually remove those files.  libqemuhacks.so.0.0.0 does install an atexit() handler to try to remove these files, but that doesn't seem to work at the moment.
+and unlink, and ensures that any filename passed to those system calls that starts with the value in QEMU_MEMPATH_PREFIX is 1) mmap'd with MAP_SHARED, and 2) is not actually unlinked, so it stays present in the filesystem.  libqemuhacks.so does try to remove those files when the QEMU process terminates, but if the process is sent a SIGKILL, it cannot catch the dying/exiting process --- and in this case, you'll need to manually remove those files.  libqemuhacks.so supports different strategies to try to remove these files.
+First, it interposes on the signals QEMU monitors to terminate itself (the same code path is followed if the QEMU process is signaled externally, or the code inside the machine shuts it down); this is the default and best option.
+It can also install an atexit() handler to try to remove these files, but that doesn't do anything for QEMU 2.x, because QEMU self-terminates by signaling its process.
 Finally, of course, you must also set LD_PRELOAD to preload libqemuhacks.so.0.0.0.

 Then, once your VM has started, a file like `/hugetlbfs/qemu_back_mem.pc.ram.*`